 The COP Summit and SDG Goals strongly recommend that countries have to shift gear to meet energy requirements without compromising on the sustainability and global warming imperatives.
 India under its Nationally Determined Contribution (NDC) to COP Summit has outlined and initiated actions to meet the Climate Change targets with a growing focus on responsible generation and consumption of energy.

 Q 3.
-Although it has been 5 years for the CSR mandate, Tata Power has been committed to energy conservation for the last 2 decades.
-Your 500 MW units have the unique qualification of having lowest auxiliary power consumption in the country.
 What other efforts is the company putting into energy conservation?
 Why the sustained emphasis on this aspect of responsible business?